jojomickymack/alien-cutscene/README.md

 There is a list of what objects require this in the [libgdx documentation on memory management](https://github.com/libgdx/libgdx/wiki/Memory-management)

 While my games only have 1 or 2 stages and spritebatches, there's often a lot more textures and sounds to keep track of.
-That would become a heck of a lot of work making sure every single picture got its dispose() method called.
+You're going to get tired of putting every single texture into the dispose method and calling dispose() on it.

 The solution for that is 'AssetManager' - basically if you register your textures, sounds, skins, etc in an AssetManager object, you can just call the 'dispose()' method on the AssetManager and it takes care of it.
 Sure, it adds a little overhead in that the AssetManager needs to